effortlessdevsec/Effortless-Android/README.md

 # Effortless-Android
- AUTOMATE ANDROID APPLICATION DECOMPILING, SHOW Java code
+ AUTOMATE ANDROID APPLICATION DECOMPILING, SHOW Java code one by one

  ## Usage:
  python effortless.py